 Most Recent Annual Number of Property Crimes Per 1,000 People: 12.52

-Conveniently, Sheridan is the halfway point between Yellowstone Park and Mount Rushmore, giving folks easy access to two of the most famous places in Wyoming.
+Conveniently, Sheridan is close to Yellowstone Park.
 Those who retire in Sheridan can spend their days outdoors at Bighorn National Forest, Shell Falls, Kendrick Park, or eating delicious food at the many restaurants and unique cafes.
+The Rib& Chop House is a local favorite.
+Dining in Sheridan reflects its Western heritage, with steakhouses and cowboy cafes in abundance.
+However, don’t miss the chance to explore locally-owned bistros and cafes offering innovative cuisine.

 9. Douglas